$q$-Hodge complexes and refined $\operatorname{TC}^-$: Refined localising invariants and how to compute them

 \begin{rem} If $\Cc$ is a small stable symmetric monoidal $\infty$-category, then \cref{thm:Nuclear} can be applied to $\Ind(\Cc)$.
 Since every trace-class map in $\Ind(\Cc)$ factors through a compact object by \cite[Lemma~\chref{8.4}]{Complex}, we see that the basic nuclear objects in $\Ind(\Cc)$ are of the form $\indcolim(X_1\rightarrow X_2\rightarrow \dotsb)$, where each $X_n\rightarrow X_{n+1}$ is trace-class in $\Cc$.

-If $\Cc$ is a presentable stable symmetric monoidal $\infty$-category, one can still make sense of $\Nuc(\Ind(\Cc))$ without running into set-theoretic problems.
-Indeed, if $\kappa$ is a sufficiently large regular cardinal such that $\Cc$ is $\kappa$-compactly generated and $\IUnit$ is $\kappa$-compact, the same argument as in \cite[Lemma~\chref{8.4}]{Complex} shows that every trace-class morphism in $\Cc$ factors through a $\kappa$-compact object.
-Then every basic nuclear object is equivalent to one in which each $X_n$ is $\kappa$-compact and so the basic nuclear objects in form an essentially small $\infty$-category.
-We may then define $\Nuc(\Ind(\Cc))$ as $\Ind_{\omega_1}(-)$ of the $\infty$-category of basic nuclear objects. \end{rem} Finally, let us compare Efimov's and Clausen--Scholze's notions of nuclear modules.
+If $\Cc$ is a presentable stable symmetric monoidal $\infty$-category, one can still make sense of $\Nuc\Ind(\Cc)$ without running into set-theoretic problems.
+Indeed, if $\kappa$ is a sufficiently large regular cardinal such that $\Cc$ is $\kappa$-compactly generated and $\IUnit$ is $\kappa$-compact, then every trace-class morphism in $\Cc$ factors through a $\kappa$-compact object.
+Thus every basic nuclear ind-object is equivalent to one in which each $X_n$ is $\kappa$-compact and so the basic nuclear objects in form an essentially small $\infty$-category.
+We may then define $\Nuc\Ind(\Cc)$ as $\Ind_{\omega_1}(-)$ of the $\infty$-category of basic nuclear objects. \end{rem}

-\begin{numpar}[Nuclear modules à la Efimov and à la Clausen--Scholze.]
-If $R$ is an $\IE_\infty$-ring spectrum and $I\subseteq \pi_*(R)$ a finitely generated homogeneous ideal, Efimov defines the $\infty$-category of \emph{nuclear $\widehat{R}_{I}$-modules} to be